Upgrade a virtual machine scale set

 $rgname = "myrg" $vmssname = "myvmss" $newversion = "4.0.20160229" $instanceid = "1" # get the VMSS model $vmss = Get-AzureRmVmss -ResourceGroupName $rgname -VMScaleSetName $vmssname # set the new version in the model data $vmss.virtualMachineProfile.storageProfile.imageReference.version = $newversion # update the virtual machine scale set model Update-AzureRmVmss -ResourceGroupName $rgname -Name $vmssname -VirtualMachineScaleSet $vmss # now start updating instances Update-AzureRmVmssInstance -ResourceGroupName $rgname -VMScaleSetName $vmssname -InstanceId $instanceId

-If you are updating the URI for a custom image instead of changing a platform image version, replace the “set the new version” line with a command that will update the source image URI.
+If you are updating the URI for a custom image instead of changing a platform image version, replace the “set the new version” line with a command that updates the source image URI.
 For example, if the scale set was created without using Azure Managed Disks, the update would look like this:

 # set the new version in the model data $vmss.virtualMachineProfile.storageProfile.osDisk.image.uri= $newURI